-Most common methods used to generate a positron beam is using an electron linear accelerator (linac).
-The electron beam incident on high Z material like tungsten produces positrons by bremsstrahlung and pair production.
+The most common method used to generate positrons is by using an electron linear accelerator (linac).
+In this method, electrons, from the linac, incident on a high Z material like tungsten produces positrons by bremsstrahlung and pair production.
 One of the advantages of the linac based positron beam is its variable energy and intensity as given in Table 1.1.